builders-garden/buildbot/README.md

 {
-  "nominator": "", // farcaster username of the nominator "nominee": "", // farcaster username of the nominee "points": "" // points used in the nomination
+  "nominator": "", // farcaster username of the nominator "nominee": "", // farcaster username of the nominee "points": "", // points used in the nomination "farcasterId": 0 // farcaster ID of the nominee
 }
 ```